Hot or not? The best mini heaters in 2021

 There are many reasons why you might want to buy a small electric heater this year.
 They’re inexpensive, they don’t consume too much energy, and they’re often portable — ideal for moving from one workstation to another.

-That’s why we’ve put together this guide to the best mini heaters in 2020.
+That’s why we’ve put together this guide to the best mini heaters this year.
 In it, we compare five affordable mini heaters, highlighting their respective strengths and weaknesses.

 We also discuss the different technologies that can be used in a small electric heater, reasons you might need a mini heater, and tips for finding your own heater on the market.